-When grilling fish, you have two options: place the whole fish on the grill or put it in a grill basket.
+You have two options when grilling fish: place the whole fish on the grill or put it in a grill basket.
 To start, rub oil over the cleaned and gutted fish to coat.
 Season it inside and outside the cavity with salt.
-You can also pack herbs or lemon slices within the fish for flavoring purposes if you prefer.
+You can also pack herbs or lemon slices within the fish for flavoring.

 Grilling 101: The Wrap Up

-Grilling seafood can be a little intimidating, but it doesn't have to be.
-Fish and seafood are delicious and healthy, so don't shy away from grilling this summer because you're worried about the taste or how to cook it.
-Grilling 101: The Basic of Grilling Fish is here to show you how easy and affordable it is to grill these beauties at home.
+Grilling seafood can be intimidating, but it doesn't have to be.
+Fish and seafood are delicious and healthy, so don't hesitate to grill this summer because you're worried about the taste or how to cook it.
+Grilling 101: The Basic of Grilling Fish shows how easy and affordable it is to grill these beauties at home.